 The official opening in October 1993 saw the commencement of the building program.
 The Primary School began at an assembly on 1st February, 1994 and now caters for around 450 students.
 The Secondary School commenced in 1995 and now caters for around 750 students to Year 12.
 The college has a combined total of over 150 teaching, administrative and property management staff.

-A collection of College archives was commenced in 2005 by Mr Scott Rodham, foundation Secondary Coordinator.
-A database of previous students and staff will be maintained so that a biannual Alumni newsletter may be distributed and annual reunions conducted.
+A collection of college archives was commenced in 2005 by Mr Scott Rodham, foundation Secondary Coordinator.
+A database of previous students and staff will be maintained so that the biannual Alumni Newsletter may be distributed and annual reunions conducted.

 To register your contact details on the database, please email: email@example.com